LeviPulford/portfolio/contact.md

 You can email me at [levipulford@gmail.com](mailto:levipulford@gmail.com).

-If you'd like, you can also connect with me on [LinkedIn](https://www.linkedin.com/in/levipulford/).
+You can also connect with me on [LinkedIn](https://www.linkedin.com/in/levipulford/).